Calendar icon December 1, 2023

 • Resident held accountable for funds?
 N/A

 We reached out to Peter Lohmann, co-founder and CEO of RL Property Management, to get the rundown on security dispositive alternative products.
-Here are some of the most popular security deposit alternative services, the type of product they offer, and pros and cons of each.
+Here are some of the most popular security deposit alternative services, the type of product they offer, and the pros and cons of each.

 Note: The major downside for most of these security deposit alternative products is that they focus on multi-family rental (MFR) communities rather than single-family rentals (SFR).
 Most also have nonrefundable fees.